janwalz/AEM-QuickLinks/README.md

 - If you have both `localhost:4502` and `localhost:5502` projects, the extension automatically selects the correct one
 - **Important:** Patterns `localhost` and `127.0.0.1` are treated as different - create separate projects if you use both

-### Migration from Old Settings

-If you're upgrading from a previous version, your old settings will be automatically migrated to a "Default Project" with a localhost pattern.

 ### Finding Your Cloud Manager IDs

 To use the AEM Cloud Console features, you need to configure your Organization ID and Program ID: